Identifying the Achilles' Heel: An Iterative Method for Dynamically Uncovering Factual Errors in Large Language Models: Approach and Implementation

-\textbf{To generate WH question}, \methodname has stricter requirements for fact triplets, due to the answer uniqueness issue, \ie, ensuring that the questions have a unique and easily verifiable answer.
-This entails considering the fact triplets carefully, as not all of them can be used to generate WH questions without the risk of yielding multiple alternative answers.
-For instance, instead of generating the question ``What is the city of China?'' for the fact triplet (China, city, Shanghai), it is more appropriate to generate the question ``What is the capital of China?'' based on the fact triplet (China, capital, Beijing), as the answer can be easily verified.
+\textbf{WH Questions:} \methodname has stricter requirements for fact triplets, to ensure that the questions have a unique answer in Wh questions.
+For instance, instead of generating the question ``What is the city of China?'' for the fact triplet (China, city, Shanghai), it is more appropriate to generate the question ``What is the capital of China?'' based on the fact triplet (China, capital, Beijing).

-To achieve the above requirement, given a fact triplet, \methodname will query the out-edges of the source entity (\ie, SUBJECT or OBJECT) in the graph to determine the suitability of generating a WH question for this fact triplet.
-For example, in the case of the fact triplet (China, city, Shanghai), when considering the source entity ``China,'' there are multiple out-edges labeled as ``city'' pointing to different city entities.
+To achieve the above requirement, \methodname only selects triplets with a single outgoing edge for the relation.
+For example, for (China, city, Shanghai), when considering the source entity ``China,'' there are multiple out-edges labeled as ``city'' pointing to different cities.
 While for (China, capital, Beijing), there will only be one out-edge of ``China'' labeled as ``capital'' pointing to ``Beijing.''
 By guaranteeing the uniqueness of the answer for the generated question, \methodname limits the variation in correct answers, making the final verification process much more straightforward.